JohnnyDabb2/generality/README.md

 # Generality
-A kitchensink modpack with 4 major goals for all players.
+A kitchensink modpack with 250+ mods!